AmpereComputing/nginx-vod-module-container/README.md

 =======================

-This repository contains a Dockerfile for building a non-root user container image for nginx with Kaltura's VOD module nginx with [Kaltura's vod-module](https://github.com/kaltura/nginx-vod-module).
+This repository contains a Dockerfile for building a non-root user container image for nginx with [Kaltura's vod-module](https://github.com/kaltura/nginx-vod-module).

 Building locally